Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees such as the Positive Behavior Approach Committee, Green Team, and the Parent Teacher Association.
+- Provide family members a voice in decision-making on committees such as the Positive Behavior Approach Committee, Family Engagement Committee, and the Parent Teacher Association.

 - Seek feedback from families on programs within the Title I Schoolwide Plan, offer multiple methods for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments with the Title I Schoolwide Plan to FCPS central offices.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as the Clearview 5K and Fun Run.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as International Night and the Clearview 5K and Fun Run.

 - Provide opportunities for caregivers to volunteer within the school in various ways, such as PTA-sponsored social events, assisting teachers in classrooms, and assisting in the library.